Slicer/Slicer/Docs/user_guide/modules/brainsfit.md

 ### Same Subject: Longitudinal

 For this case we're registering a baseline T1 scan with a follow-up T1 scan on the same subject a year later.
-The two images are available on the [Midas site](http://midas.kitware.com/item/view/483) as test.nii.gz and test2.nii.gz

 First, set the fixed and moving volumes: